Criminal Defense of Immigrants

 This three-volume set contains an easy-to-understand overview of the immigration consequences of criminal convictions and how to defend against them.
 Over 3000 pages, including appendices and index.
 The Third Volume of Criminal Defense of Immigrants updates the book through March 2012.
 Criminal Defense of Immigrants takes you step-by-step through the special needs of your clients at each stage of the criminal case; from the first client interview, immigration-safe plea bargaining, sentencing, and post-conviction relief.
 It also gives an overview of the crime-related immigration process, grounds of deportation and inadmissibility, and forms of relief.
 A wealth of useful information for immigration lawyers confronting criminal issues.
 Saves hours of research and contains valuable arguments for immigration court not found anywhere else.

-2007 Edition, updated through 2012, with continuous free update service
+Updated with continuous free update service

 How to defend immigrants in criminal court, including avoiding immigration consequences